In this chapter, we will discuss configuring forms for business users.

 Each form must have a unique code and name.

-You may change form names anytime.
+You can change form names anytime.
 However, try to define form codes correctly before activating.

 Do not use spaces in codes.